v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/labels.md

   - Users no longer need to know about data governance policies - they can instead focus on their work.

-    Note that auto-apply labels require an Office 365 Enterprise E5 subscription.
+    > The capability to apply labels automatically requires an Office 365 Enterprise E5 license for each user who has permissions to edit content that's been automatically labeled in a site or mailbox.
+Users who simply have read-only access do not require a license.

 - **Apply a default retention label to a document library** in SharePoint and Office 365 group sites, so that all documents in that library get the default retention label.